MBCProject/mbc-stix2/README.md

 # Malware Behavior Catalog Expressed in STIX 2.1 #

-*The Malware Behavior Catalog has been expressed in STIX 2.1 JSON using the STIX 2.1 Committee Specification Draft 03 (CSD03).
-After STIX 2.1 is established as a Committee Specification (CS), this content will be updated as needed.*
+*The Malware Behavior Catalog has been expressed in STIX 2.1 JSON using the STIX 2.1 Committee Specification 01 (CS01).*

 ## Malware Behavior Catalog ##